Skip to content

 Department:Our Board

-Sam Williamson has been a labor and community leader in Pittsburgh for 13 years, focusing on issues like workers’ rights, affordable housing, climate justice and fighting for a living wage for all workers.
-Sam Williamson became the Western Pennsylvania Area Leader of 32BJ Service Employees International Union in January 2014.
-Prior to 2014, Williamson served as Assistant Director for the Western PA district which represents more than 6,500 downtown office cleaners, public school workers and food service workers throughout the region and at Pittsburgh’s largest universities.
+Sam Williamson has been a labor and community leader for over 20 years, focusing on workers’ rights, equitable economic development, affordable housing, climate justice and a living wage for all workers.
+Sam became the Western Pennsylvania Area Leader of Local 32BJ of the Service Employees International Union in January 2014.
+Under Sam’s leadership, 32BJ has grown by over 25% in Western PA and now represents nearly 7,000 downtown office cleaners, public school workers and food service workers at Pittsburgh’s largest universities and throughout the Western PA region.

-Originally from Bethlehem, PA, Williamson got his start in labor as a union hotel waiter in Boston represented by HERE.
-After a stint as a community organizer for InFact, a corporate accountability group, Sam was hired by his former union, HERE as an organizer.
-He moved to NYC in 2001 to organize, rep, and bargain for UNITE HERE’s food service local.
+Originally from Bethlehem, Pennsylvania, Williamson got his start in labor as a unionized hotel waiter in Boston.
+After a stint as a community organizer for InFact, a corporate accountability organization, Sam was hired as an organizer by his former union, UNITE HERE.
+He moved to New York City in 2001 to organize, represent, and bargain for UNITE HERE’s food service local.
 His first campaign resulted in a landmark win for food service workers at JFK airport.
-For five years Sam helped lead successful low-wage worker campaigns in corporate cafeterias across Manhattan.
+During his tenure at UNITE HERE, Sam helped lead successful low-wage worker campaigns in corporate cafeterias across Manhattan.

-In 2006, Williamson returned to Pennsylvania to run the newly-merged UNITE HERE PA Joint Board in Western PA.
+In 2006, Williamson returned to Pennsylvania to manage the newly-formed union local, UNITE HERE PA Joint Board in Western PA.
 As the Joint Board’s Pittsburgh Director, he restructured the union to win strong contracts, grow member activism and consolidate political power.
-Under Sam’s leadership the Local won landmark worker retention language to protect jobs during future ownership transitions.
-Sam also successfully organized the Renaissance Hotel, providing a victory for hundreds of workers and ending a nearly decade-long fight.
+Under Sam’s leadership that local won landmark worker retention language to protect jobs during future ownership transitions.
+Sam also successfully organized the Renaissance Hotel, a victory for hundreds of workers after a nearly decade-long union struggle.

 Scroll Up